Supporting Your Mental Health and Wellbeing

 - Making Lemonade in a Pandemic: How to Keep One Foot in the Industry During This Time

 - Self-Motivating Through Difficult Times

 Guided meditations to help you to feel rested, restored and reignited.
-These guided meditations were featured in our new Powerful Pause meditation sessions, where we come together to meditate every week.
-If you're a Performer member you can take advantage of these free sessions (please ensure you're opted in to receive our emails for upcoming dates and booking information).
+These guided meditations were featured in (or were inspired by) our Powerful Pause meditation sessions, where we come together to meditate every week.
+If you're a Performer, Graduate or Young Performer (18+) member, you can take advantage of these free sessions (please ensure you're opted in to receive our emails for upcoming dates and booking information).